sstrick22/CellularSandbox/README.md

 Resolves to the **number** represented by this string.

 #### State Variables
-Any string matching a state specified in the current configuration (case sensitive).
+Any string of letters (a-z,A-Z) matching a state specified in the current configuration (case sensitive).
 For example, `dead` or `LIVE`.
-Resolves to the **number** of neighbors of the current cell that are in this state.
+Resolves to the **number** of neighbors of the current cell that are in the state represented by this string.

 #### Temporal Variables (Coming Soon)
 One of the strings `[AGE]` and `[GEN]` (case insensitive).